2sic/2sxc-docs/2sxc Docs Generator/api/dot-net/index.md

 ### Programming with DataSources and VisualQuery

-All the DataSources are based on [](xref:ToSic.Eav.DataSources.IDataSource) and most of them are also [](xref:ToSic.Eav.DataSources.IDataTarget) .
+All the DataSources are based on [](xref:ToSic.Eav.DataSources.IDataSource) and most of them are also [](xref:ToSic.Eav.DataSources.IDataTarget)s .
 You can find most of them in [](xref:ToSic.Eav.DataSources) .